Skip to main content

 Establishing the Voice presents an exceptional opportunity to foster recognition, empowerment, and reconciliation for the First Peoples of Australia.
 It signifies a commitment to addressing historical injustices and creating a more inclusive and equitable society for present and future generations.
 ANTaR QLD is actively working to promote the Voice to Parliament, advocating for the recognition and inclusion of Aboriginal and Torres voices in decision-making processes.
 We organise and support community yarning circles to engage in conversations about the Voice to Parliament and its significance.
 For more detailed information, please visit our Facebook page for updates or become a member of ANTaR Qld and receive our Newletter.

-Coming events related to the Voice to Parliament
+For Coming Events related to the Voice to Parliament go to our Coming Events page

 Useful resources about the Voice